Not an actual patient.

 • are breastfeeding or plan to breastfeed.
 It is not known if XEOMIN passes into breast milk.

 Using XEOMIN with certain other medicines may cause serious side effects.
 Do not start any new medicines until you have told your doctor that you have received XEOMIN in the past.
-Especially tell your doctor if you:

 • have received any other botulinum toxin product in the last four months